-Our common stock is not a bank deposit and, therefore, is not insured against loss by the FDIC, commonly referred to as the FDIC, any other deposit insurance fund or by any other public or private entity.
+Our common stock is not a bank deposit and, therefore, is not insured against loss by the FDIC, any other deposit insurance fund, or by any other public or private entity.
 Investment in our common stock is subject to the same market forces that affect the price of common stock in any company.